Kygo: Personal life

-Kygo was previously in a relationship with Maren Platou and he is currently dating Victoria Nadine.
-He is a fan of Manchester United, and his favourite player was Juan Mata.
-He is also a fan of Formula 1 and performed a concert at the 2019 Bahrain Grand Prix.
-He performed at other races recently, the 2021 Mexican Grand Prix and the inaugural 2022 Miami Grand Prix.
+As of May 2025, Kygo was dating Victoria Nadine, a Norwegian musician.
+Kygo is a supporter of British football club Manchester United, and his favourite player was Juan Mata.
+He also supports his local team, SK Brann.
+He is also a fan of Formula One and performed a concert at the 2019 Bahrain Grand Prix.
+He also performed at the 2021 Mexico City Grand Prix and the inaugural 2022 Miami Grand Prix.